WeAreAcademy/mark-react-proj--meet-react/README.md

 Now it's time to look at `AboutMe`.
 This is a currently relatively minimal React component.

 Can you populate it with some information about yourself (a short bio, maybe a CV-esque thing) and render the component through your React app?
-To render a component, you'll need to call the function which returns it.
+If you aren't seeing your React component, look at how others are rendered...
+In VS Code, notice how the components name is pale whilst it is unused (just like any other function or unused variable) and will go solid when it is being used.

 (It's up to you as to whether you replace other bits of HTML or the other component, `MyFirstReactComponent`; all that's required is that you can see your component's rendered HTML.
 Don't forget that you'll need to refresh in the browser when you make changes!)